2023 Kia Sportage Review, Ratings, Specs, Prices, and Photos

 What's new for the 2023 Kia Sportage?

 The redesigned Sportage wears a sharper face and sports a roomier interior thanks to its longer body.
+A 226-hp hybrid model targets an 39 mpg combined with front-wheel drive.
 Two new off-road suggestive trim packages add some poser personality, but the interior on top models can be equipped with twin 12.3-inch displays under a single pane of glass for a futuristic cockpit uncommon in the compact crossover class.

 Kia pinched the grille of the new Sportage with vertical DRLs that boomerang from the bumper to the fender.
 Kia ironed out the hood creases to the edges, and tasteful black cladding runs over the round wheel arches down the rockers to the rear.
 In back, LED taillights bridge the tailgate in a single lightbar above a big black panel and wide rear bumper.
 A body line kicks up at the rear to the tapering roofline for a clean, smart profile that looks more Subaru than it does the daring and delightful Hyundai Tucson.